IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Since dataset metadata can only be entered in one language, and administrators may wish to limit which languages metadata can be entered in, Dataverse also offers a separate setting defining allowed metadata languages.
 The presence of the :ref:`:MetadataLanguages` database setting identifies the available options (which can be different from those in the :Languages setting above, with fewer or more options).

 Dataverse collection admins can select from these options to indicate which language should be used for new Datasets created with that specific collection.
+If they do not, users will be asked when creating a dataset to select the language they want to use when entering metadata.

 When creating or editing a dataset, users will be asked to enter the metadata in that language.
 The metadata language selected will also be shown when dataset metadata is viewed and will be included in metadata exports (as appropriate for each format) for published datasets: